 With more than 10 years of professional experience in the development sector, Nareth brings diverse expertise and a passion to nurture the leadership journeys of women changemakers in Cambodia by helping manage its programmes and partnerships.

 She is experienced in working closely with Cambodian government officials and other stakeholders, conducting research on local governance and decentralization, system strengthening, and delivering leadership training to government officials, women and youth at the national and sub-national levels.

-Sreymao firmly believes that education is key to changing one’s life.
+Sreymao is the head of online payments at Wing Bank in Cambodia.
+She brings more than 10 years of experience in Sales and Marketing with telecommunication and banking companies to this role.
+Sreymao firmly believes that education is vital to changing one’s life.
 This is why she is active in social work, spending her weekends working with women and underserved communities.
-She has also built a community pre-school with four of her friends in the Takeo province.
+She has also built a community preschool with four friends in the Takeo province.

 Sreytouch, an award-winning entrepreneur, brings over 17 years of experience in multisector engagement and business development as Chair of the Cambodia board.
 Currently serving as the Business Engagement Manager under the USAID-funded WE Act (Women Entrepreneur Act) at Pact Cambodia, Sreytouch plays a pivotal role in driving programming, fostering entrepreneurship ecosystems, and facilitating access to finance and markets for aspiring women entrepreneurs.

 Alongside her professional pursuits, she is a Rising Star and Mentor at Wedu, and is currently pursuing a Master’s degree in International Business at the National Management University in Cambodia.